Toqe/QuickDeploy/README.md

 * Easy authentication: Just use your Windows credentials to login on the server.
 Any action on the server will be executed with the Windows user's permissions.
 * Efficient file transfer: Files are only copied if they have changed and are compressed for transfer.

-## Step by step walkthrough
-### Getting started
-* Clone this repository
+## Gettings started using QuickDeploy

-* Recommended: Create your own certificates with publicprivate key pairs as mentioned in the chapter below.
-Replace the stock server-private.pfx, server-public.pfx, client-private.pfx and client-public.pfx in the `QuickDeploy.Common` directory.
+* Create your own certificates with public private key pairs as mentioned in the chapter 'Creation of your own certificates with public private key pairs'.
-* Build `QuickDeploy.sln`, for example on the Visual Studio command line with `msbuild QuickDeploy.sln`

 ### Setup of server
-* Copy these files from the `bin` directory to the server(s), to which deployments shall be targeted:
-    * server-private.pfx
-    * client-public.pfx
-    * QuickDeploy.Common.dll
-    * QuickDeploy.Server.dll
-    * QuickDeploy.ServerService.exe
-    * QuickDeploy.ServerService.exe.config
-    * SimpleImpersonation.dll
-    * Topshelf.dll
-* Open an administrator command line and run `QuickDeploy.ServerService.exe install` and `QuickDeploy.ServerService.exe start`.
-* Make sure that the server's firewall is configured to allow TCP connections for the application `QuickDeploy.ServerService.exe` or port 9876 (or any port you configured in `QuickDeploy.ServerService.exe.config`).
-Please also make sure that only trusted computers are able to access this port on the server, for example by configuring IPSec for this.
+* Use the QuickDeploy-server-setup.exe from https://github.com/Toqe/QuickDeploy/releases and install it on the server.
+This will install the service and create a Windows firewall rule for it.
+Please check the firewall rule and make sure only trusted computers are able to access the service, for example by using IPSec.
+* Copy your own created certificates `server-private.pfx` and `client-public.pfx` to the installation directory, for example `C:\Program Files (x86)\QuickDeploy\Server`
+* Open `services.msc` and start `QuickDeployService`.

 ### Using the client
 * Create a new Visual Studio C# project.
 * Install the QuickDeploy.Client NuGet package by using Visual Studio's 'Manage Packages' or the Package Manager `Install-Package QuickDeploy.Client`
-* Copy the files `QuickDeploy.Common\server-public.pfx` and `QuickDeploy.Common\client-private.pfx` to the new project and set "Copy to Output Directory" to "Always copy".
+* Copy your own created certificates `server-public.pfx` and `client-private.pfx` to the new project and set "Copy to Output Directory" to "Always copy".
 * Use the following code as starting point for your own deployments:
 ```C#
 using System;